Harrisinho17/FirstPortfolioWebsite/README.md

 5. **Share with Friends:** Allow friends and peers to see the projects I'm working on and the progress I'm making.

 ## Structure and Content
-## Structure and Content

 ### Home Page
 The home page serves as the introduction to my portfolio.
-It includes a brief overview of who I am, my professional background, and my current career focus.
+It will display very brief information about me as well as tabs to see my introdcution, my projects, and any documentation I have recieved during my career.

-### About Me
+### Intro
 The "About Me" section provides a detailed narrative of my educational background, professional experience, and personal interests.
 This section gives visitors insight into my journey and motivations.

-### Skills
-In this section, I outline the technical skills I have acquired.
-This includes programming languages, tools, and frameworks that I am proficient in, as well as any certifications or courses I have completed.

 ### Projects
 The projects section is the heart of my portfolio.
 Here, I showcase various projects I have worked on, providing detailed descriptions, screenshots, and links to the project repositories.
 Each project entry includes information on: